 II.
 Personal information

-- Personal information collected by the Administrator shall be processed in accordance with the provisions of the the Regulation of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46 / EC (GDPR), current Polish Data Protection Act, the Act on Rendering Electronic Services of 18 July 2002 .
+- Personal information collected by the Controller shall be processed in accordance with the provisions of the Regulation of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46 / EC (GDPR).

 - Personal data will be processed in accordance with the principles of art.
 5 GDPR.